See the section below for answers to frequently asked questions regarding:

 No. The Core is an integral part of the UChicago education, and courses satisfying those requirements are specifically designed for that purpose.
 All students are responsible for satisfying all seven Core area requirements, plus the language competency requirement, before they can be awarded a degree from the College.

 The sequence structure allows courses to build on each other term-to-term and creates a cohort among students in the class.
 As such, the requirements must be completed with courses from a single sequence, and those courses must be taken in consecutive quarters.
 So, no, you can't jump between sequences.
 This is why it's necessary to rank your preferences for multiple sequences that interest you in Humanities this June.
 Otherwise, you risk being enrolled in a sequence you may not have otherwise selected.
 It's also worth keeping in mind that many sequences change substantially from quarter to quarter, so even if it doesn't initially seem like a good fit, you may find it more to your liking as you continue.
 It's possible you might be able to switch to a new sequence before you start the sequence, but that's not always feasible.
-You can ask your Adviser about this during O-Week, but you are best off giving yourself a range of options during the pre-registration process.
+You can ask your Adviser about this during prior to the start of Autumn Quarter, but you are best off giving yourself a range of options during the pre-registration process.

 There’s no right or wrong answer to this question.
 It all depends on how comfortable you are with fairly hefty reading loads and regular paper-writing.
 If you’re considering a major in the social sciences, it may not be a bad idea to take SOSC in your first year so you’ll be prepared to explore major courses in your second year.
 Many prospective humanities majors also opt to take HUM and SOSC together in first year, but if you’re thinking about a major in the natural sciences, it's very unlikely that that you'll have room in your schedule for SOSC until second year.
 Students thinking about taking SOSC during first year could take Civ instead.
 There are a number of sequences appropriate for first years.
 However, taking all three (HUM, SOSC, and Civ) at once tends to be a heavier reading load than is feasible.
 A good scheduling tip if you are taking HUM and SOSC together is to put one sequence on Mon/Wed and the other on Tues/Thurs to spread out your reading load.